Fortress (chess): Example from game

 and now 3...Ka3 and several other moves reach the fortress.
-In the actual game, Black made the weak move 3...Rd3? and lost.
+In the actual game, Black made the weak move 3...Rd3+ and lost.

 Similar example

 In this 1959 game between Whitaker and Ferriz, White sacrificed a rook for a knight in order to exchange a pair of pawns and reach this position, and announced that it was a draw because (1) the queen cannot mate alone, and (2) the black king and pawn cannot approach to help.
-However, endgame tablebase analysis shows Black to have a forced win in 19 moves starting with 50...
-Qc7+ (the only winning move), taking advantage of the fact that the rook is currently unprotected – again illustrating how tablebases are refining traditional endgame theory.
+However, endgame tablebase analysis shows Black to have a forced win in 19 moves starting with 50...Qc7+ (the only winning move), taking advantage of the fact that the rook is currently unprotected – again illustrating how tablebases are refining traditional endgame theory.

 Example with more pawns

-From the diagram, in Salov vs. Korchnoi, Wijk aan Zee 1997, White was able to hold a draw with a rook versus a queen, even with the sides having an equal number of pawns.
+From the diagram, in Salov–Korchnoi, Wijk aan Zee 1997, White was able to hold a draw with a rook versus a queen, even with the sides having an equal number of pawns.
 He kept his rook on the fifth rank blocking in Black's king, and was careful not to lose his rook to a fork or allow a queen sacrifice for the rook in circumstances where that would win for Black.
 The players agreed to a draw after: